-In the object efficiency method, the acceptance of the signature is computed by running the Monte Carlo simulation without a detector simulation.
+In the object efficiency method, the acceptance of the signature is computed by running the Monte Carlo without a detector simulation.
 As each object in the signature is identified and passes acceptance cuts, the individual object efficiencies are multiplied.
-These object efficiencies which may or may not be E_t or η dependent, are listed in Sec.
-IX A. In this test, these efficiencies are typically well matched to the rigorously derived efficiencies.
-The average of R{obj} over all models except the first is 0.88 ± 0.21 , where
+These object efficiencies which may or may not be $E_t$ - or $\eta$ -dependent, are listed in Section IX A. In this test, these efficiencies are typically well-matched to the rigorously-derived efficiencies.
+The average of $R{obj}$ over all models except the first, is $0.88 \pm 0.21$ where 0.21 is the RMS computed with respect to 1.0, the ideal result.